 via Apartment Therapy

 If you’re a wrapping paper hoarder like I am, you probably have way too many rolls lying around.
-Organize and hide them in a garment bag, and hang them in a closet.
+The good news is you can easily avoid the cluttered mess by simply hiding them in a garment bag and hanging them in a closet.
+Genius!
 (We have more wrapping paper storage ideas, too!)

 via The Chic Site